Pence pledges to 'lean into' fight against coronavirus

 He had been scheduled to hold campaign events in Minnesota and Wisconsin on Thursday but scrapped those plans to focus on the coronavirus response.

-Pence later headed for Washington state to meet with Gov. Jay Inslee and state officials.
+Pence later was headed for Washington state, where he was to meet with Gov. Jay Inslee and state officials.